- Phone: (512)869-1310

 The Caring Place continues to fulfill the mission for which it was created back in 1985.
 It remains a local ministry of the community which serves the community.
 The Caring Place exists because of the generosity of the Georgetown community and because of the confidence the community has in the ability of The Caring Place to step up, and not step over, our neighbors in need. (website)

-The Worship Place supports this ministry monetarily, as well as collecting food items on a monthly basis.
+The Worship Place supports this mission through financial contribution, as well as collecting food items on a monthly basis.

 Texas Baptist Children’s Home (TBCH) embraces children and families in need in order to empower and equip them for a promising future.
 Children, and single mothers with their children, who come to TBCH are often lost, hurting, and hopeless, without a place to turn for help during their time of greatest need.
 Their residential programs provide a safe home and a stable family environment where they can learn, grow, and ultimately experience a happy, healthy future. (website)

-A group of volunteers from The Worship Place supports certain cottages at the Texas Baptist Children's Home.
+In addition to giving a financial contribution, volunteers from The Worship Place support specific cottages at the Texas Baptist Children's Home.
 TWP volunteers host spring and fall cook-outs to meet new residents, install Christmas decorations, as well as help with various needs as they arise.